Backpackers, here's the deal for the Chelan Lakeshore trail in 2026

 Permits and staying in the valley

 With limited Forest Service staff and the Golden West Visitor Center closed, you'll need your Stehekin campground permits before you get on the boat in Chelan.
-You can make a reservation for Harlequin, Purple Point or the Lakeview campgrounds in Stehekin on Recreation.gov and bring a printed copy of the reservation.
+You can make a reservation for Harlequin Campground in Stehekin on Recreation.gov and bring a printed copy of the reservation.
+Lakeview and Purple Point campgrounds are open as first-come, first-served campsites through May 22, with water available and vault toilets only.
+Additional services may be available after this time, but this is not yet guaranteed.

 Backcountry permits for the sites outside Stehekin (like High Bridge and Tumwater) can be reserved online on Recreation.gov and permits can be issued via email.
 Contact noca_wilderness@nps.gov for more information.

 Until May, hand-written, self-issue permits for the backcountry sites are available in Marblemount or via email.
 However, this adds several hours to your travel to Chelan to get on the ferry, so consider staying at one of the lodging options in the valley.
 Backpackers are a big contributor to Stehekin's recreation economy and the people in the valley would welcome your business!
-(Stehekin was also hit quite hard by the storms, so please be extra kind to the town this summer.)
+(Stehekin was also hit quite hard by the storms, so please be extra kind to the town this summer.
+And note that some public services will not be available this summer due to damage to the area's wastewater treatment plant.)

 WTA volunteers regularly work on the Chelan Lakeshore Trail, and will be back this year to help with repairs this year.
 Photo by Melissa Davis.